DataDog/documentation/content/en/synthetics/settings/_index.md

 This feature is in private beta, <a href="/help">contact Datadog support</a> to turn on this feature for your account.
 </div>

-You can create variables using parsed response headers and body from your existing HTTP tests.
-Variables are updated at the frequency of the test it is parsing from.
+You can create variables from your existing HTTP tests by parsing its response headers or body.
+Variables are updated with the same frequency as the test it's coming from:

 1. Enter a **Variable Name**.
 Your variable name can only use uppercase letters, numbers, and underscores.
 2. Pick the test you want to extract your variable from.